ruby-cute/ruby-cute/examples/g5k-tutorial.md

 ## Running NAS benchmarks in Grid'5000: getting acquainted with parallel command execution

-In this experiment, we will run the NAS benchmark in Grid'5000 and we will script a scalability test for one of the benchmarks.
+In this experiment, we will run the NAS benchmarks in Grid'5000 and we will script a scalability test for one of the benchmarks.
+The NAS Parallel Benchmarks (NPB) are a set of benchmarks targeting performance evaluation of highly parallel supercomputers.
+These benchmarks gather parallel kernels and three simluated applications.
+They mimic the workload of large scale computational fluid dynamic applications.
+The objective of this tutorial is to perform a scalability test of the NAS benchmarks.
+We are going to study how the number of computing units used during the computation reduce the execution time of the application.
 This experiment has the following requirements:

 - 4 or 2 nodes from any Grid'5000 sites